Sign In Register

 Safety Score

-Groton has an average annual temperature of 41°F (5°C).
+Groton has a cool climate with an average annual temperature of 41°F (5°C).
 Winters average 14°F in January while summers reach 67°F in July.
-Annual precipitation is 41.0 inches.
+The area gets 251 sunny days per year, above the national average.
+Annual precipitation totals 41.0 inches.
 Air quality is rated Good with a median AQI of 31.
+The city sits at an elevation of 1,243 feet.

 Temperature